 People who learn how to detect counterfeit dollars use a specific technique.
 Since there are many different ways to make a fake dollar, extensive study of the real dollar is the only way to accurately recognize fakes.
 This same principle applies to Scripture.
-There are a myriad of ways to contradict, dilute, extrapolate falsely from, and augment the Bible.
+There are myriad ways to contradict, dilute, extrapolate falsely from, and augment the Bible.
 But there is only one truth, and if you read the Bible enough, you begin to recognize that true voice, and any contradictory voice you hear automatically rings untrue (John 10:27).

 Sometimes it can still be very difficult to discern a false teacher, especially if you don't know them well, or if they have been recommended by a source you have come to trust.
 Here are a few ways to recognize the false fruit of a false teacher (Matthew 12:33).

-First, false teachers and false religions always have one thing in common: they deny the deity of Christ.
+First, false teachers and false religions have one thing in common: they deny the deity of Christ.
 This was prophesied by the Bible.
 "Who is the liar but he who denies that Jesus is the Christ?
 This is the antichrist, he who denies the Father and the Son" (1 John 2:22).
 No matter how trustworthy the person seems, or how beautiful aspects of their religion may appear, if they deny that Jesus is God, they are in error.

 Second, false teachers preach a false gospel—usually a gospel of works, which is no gospel at all.
 Is it good news to hear that we have to follow a list of rules in order to appease God?
 Of course not.
 God's law is meant to lead us to the knowledge that we need Him to save us (Galatians 3:24).
 The good news is that He is willing to save any and all who believe (John 3:16–18).
 The only person who is condemned is the one who refuses to acknowledge his or her need for God and take the free gift of salvation (Romans 8:1).
 And, as Paul said, "If anyone is preaching to you a gospel contrary to the one you received, let him be accursed" (Galatians 1:9).